 Walking Humbly We commit to walk humbly with God by cultivating our spiritual lives through worship, prayer, study, contemplation, celebration, ritual, and deepening community life.
 As a foundational source for understanding God’s good news, we honor the Bible’s persistent wisdom, seek out its new insights, and ask the difficult questions of faith.
 As a community striving to live in the ways of Jesus, we walk as compassionate companions on this journey of faith.

 Rev. Sara Wilcox I’m lucky to have grown up in a family where I was told I could be anything I wanted to be, but sometimes what we see as possible is limited by what we’ve known.
 I was mid-way through a graduate program in political science on my way to being a college professor, when I discerned my call to ministry.
-I had imagined myself as a lawyer and a professor, but had never been in the presence of woman minister and never considered I would serve in such a capacity.
-When I came to United Church of Christ I was blessed to be in the presence of ministers from all walks of life who opened my eyes and my heart to God’s call on my life.
-I attended Chicago Theological School where my faith was challenged; I was given the invaluable opportunity to ask questions and seek answers and I learned to live in the uncertainty that often comes from a well examined faith.
+I had imagined myself as a lawyer and a professor, but had never been in the presence of a woman minister and never considered I would serve in such a capacity.
+When I came to the United Church of Christ, I was blessed to be in the presence of ministers from all walks of life who opened my eyes and my heart to God’s call on my life.
+I attended Chicago Theological Seminary where my faith was challenged; I was given the invaluable opportunity to ask questions and seek answers and I learned to live in the uncertainty that often comes from a well-examined faith.
 While I am comfortable with that uncertainty, there is much I am certain about.
 The foundation of my faith is the love and grace of God made known in Jesus Christ.
 That love and grace has been present throughout my life and I see it at work in the world each and every day.
-Since my seminary education I have served in pastoral leadership in a variety of church families, and currently I work as an overnight chaplain at Mission Hospital and assist families in the midst of decisions about organ donation.
+Since my seminary education I have served in pastoral leadership in a variety of church families, provided chaplaincy care to patients and their families at Mission Hospital, and assisted families in the midst of decisions about organ donation.
+Currently, I split my time between Land of the Sky and the Center for Progressive Renewal where I serve as the Director of New Church Initiatives.
 I am blessed by the love of my partner and friend, Jeff and our daughters, Anna and Ella.
 We live in East Asheville.
 I love cooking and baking, enjoying culinary delights, keeping in touch with friends and family, and have been known to watch too much television.
-I am excited to be a part of laying the foundation for this new community of faith.
-I believe the United Church of Christ has much to offer-a place to ask questions, to honor diversity and to be transformed by the powerful love of Christ.
+This community of faith has blossomed into a congregation that is more than I could have ever imagine.
+I am so grateful for all that the United Church of Christ has to offer-a place to ask questions, to honor diversity and to be transformed by the powerful love of Christ.
 Come join us as we journey together in the Land of the Sky.

 Chuck Lockwood, Minister of Music Chuck’s musical talents started at the early age of 5 where he studied classical piano for 13 years in Jacksonville, Florida.
 He won numerous awards at the local and state levels in both piano technique and composition.
 He also studied voice, organ, harp, flute and saxophone during his teens and taught himself guitar and bass.
 Much too his mother’s dismay, Chuck turned down a music scholarship to pursue other career opportunities.
 After moving to Atlanta to attend college, Chuck branched out his talents and became the concert pianist for 5 years at First Baptist Church of Atlanta, where he was seen each week on the national broadcast of “In Touch.”
 He also played for many contemporary Christian artists including Sandi Patti, Andrew Cullverwell and Ralph Freeman.
 Shortly after leaving First Baptist, Chuck was called to All Saints Metropolitan Community Church (MCC) and served as their pianist and Minister of Music for over 12 years.
 As an avid supporter of the Gay & Lesbian Community, Chuck joined the group “Hope in Harmony,” a 40-voice chorus and 30-piece orchestra dedicated to raising funds for HIV/AIDS awareness.
 He served as the assistant conductor for 2 years until the death of the group’s founder, and then served as the principle conductor for 8 more years.
 While in Atlanta, Chuck directed over 35 Broadway musicals including the Atlanta premieres of A Chorus Line and Into the Woods.
 After moving to San Diego, California, he helped orchestrate the original musical The Servant’s Ring, which won the East County 1999 Best Musical of the Year award.
 Chuck directed many more shows in the area and got the chance to produce and music directed the 25th Anniversary of The Rocky Horror Picture Show.
 He also served as pianist, assistant Minister of Music, and finally Minister of Music for MCC San Diego for 9 years where his biggest joy was writing, directing and co-producing the annual Christmas production.
 Living in paradise had one problem for Chuck…..he missed the seasons of winter, spring and fall.
 So back to the east coast and Asheville was the lucky city.
 Chuck and his partner Patrick were married in California before moving to NC and have a beautiful home they built on Butler Mountain.